ZiyuZhang/ziyuzhang.github.io/index.md

 My publications and preprints can be found on [MathSciNet](http://www.ams.org/mathscinet/search/publications.html?pg4=AUCN&s4=Zhang%2C+Ziyu) and [arXiv](https://arxiv.org/find/grp_math/1/au:+Zhang_Ziyu/0/1/0/all/0/1).
 * Wall-crossing for moduli spaces of complexes with compact support, (joint with Arend Bayer and Alastair Craw), *in preparation*.
-* Cohomology jump loci of moduli spaces of sheaves on K3 surfaces, (joint with Nero Budur), *in preparation*.
+* Cohomology jump loci of moduli spaces of sheaves on K3 surfaces, (joint with Nero Budur, Juultje Kok and Marcel Rubió), *in preparation*.
+* [Duality spectral sequences for Weierstrass fibrations and applications](./duality-spectral-sequences.pdf), (joint with Jason Lo), to appear in *Geom.
+Dedicata*.
 * [Preservation of semistability under Fourier-Mukai transforms](./preservation-semistability.pdf), (joint with Jason Lo), *submitted*.
 * [Nef divisors for moduli spaces of complexes with compact support](./nef-divisor-moduli.pdf), (joint with Arend Bayer and Alastair Craw),